jewelsofthought/neshama/site/posts/parashot/18-Mishpatim.md

 1. spread: In a lawless land any law is better than none.
 Even if roughly hewn, it would be of benefit.
 And now?
 2. All these ordinances are heavily based on witness testimony - which only works in a Community of Truth.
+3. Understand and apply these laws.
+This is patently not the situation, unless it takes all the effort and practice and study to understand.
+However, as Judaism is essentially a practocracy, as has been said: "We shall hear, and we shall do", first practice, then understand.

 **Note**: The virtualisation of the world removes human witnesses.
 We believe that the evidence from a picture or video is more accurate than witness testimony - but the same standard of truth is required.
 What if the video/photo is faked?}{.note}